 5. Set Reading time: Set aside a designated time for reading every day.
 Allow your child to select the books of their interest (here are some STEM books they might like).
 Later encourage them to re-narrate the story back to you.
 This helps in building reading comprehension skills.

 6. Visit Museums, Zoos, Art Fairs and Libraries: Summer break is the best time to visit museums, libraries, zoos and art fairs.
 A lot can be learned during these visits and can keep your child occupied long after they come back.

 7. Bring out Board Games: Spend time playing board games with your children.
 Classical board games like Snakes & Ladders, Ludo, Othello, Chinese Checkers and playing cards are great at building critical thinking, numeracy and logical skills.

-8. Plan visit to Local Farms: Farms visits are great hit with children.
+8. Plan Visits to Local Farms: Farm visits are great hit with children.
 Let your city dwellers visit the farm and see how crops are grown and animals are reared.
 They will amazed to see how a cow is milked and pigs & goats are reared at the farm.

 9. Engage in meaningful crafts: Crafts are a great way to nurture creativity.
 Think of meaningful crafts like a birdfeeder, newspaper bags, cardboard truck or puppet theater.
 A great way to recycle and reuse, these crafts are awesome fun.

 10. Make time for a Sport: Be it swimming, tennis, cricket or simple throw and catch make sure to include one physical activity in the summer bucket list.
 Sports are a great way for children to learn discipline, team work and inter-personal skills.